 Cleveland Clinic spine experts support the following ACP recommendations, he says:

 1. Physical therapy

 “Cleveland Clinic very much advocates active physical therapy,” says Dr. Mayer.
 An exercise prescription can help to ease back stiffness and strengthen muscles that support the spine.

 This ancient Chinese technique involves inserting hair-thin needles at key points to ease pain.
 “Acupuncture is better at relieving the radiating leg pain that can accompany low back pain.
 We often recommend acupuncture because relieving pain allows you to exercise and be active,” says Dr. Mayer.

 Individual, group or supervised exercise can make you sore at first.
 “But it can help improve your core strength, spine flexibility, endurance and balance,” he notes.

-Practicing these meditative forms of exercise from ancient India and China “has shown good benefit for those with low back pain, improving their function, endurance and symptoms,” says Dr. Mayer.
+Practicing meditative forms of exercise like yoga and tai chi from ancient India and China “has shown good benefit for those with low back pain, improving their function, endurance and symptoms,” says Dr. Mayer.

-“Research shows this popular form of talk therapy improves coping, lessens social isolation and decreases the social impact of pain on your life,” he says.
+“Research shows cognitive behavioral therapy, a popular form of talk therapy, improves coping, lessens social isolation and decreases the social impact of pain on your life,” he says.
 Combining psychological therapy with physical therapy and social work support is also beneficial.

-Placing electrodes at certain points allows you to control and release tension in your back muscles.
+Biofeedback is a form of treatment in which you place electrodes at certain points on your body, allowing you to control and release tension in your back muscles.
 “This improves function, positional tolerance and muscle pain,” says Dr. Mayer.